 Take your next steps as a Columbia College Chicago student.

 Haven’t shared your decision with us yet?
 Please take a moment to do so on your application status page.
+This page will also serve as a checklist for next steps, including online orientation and important dates.

 Graduate Confirmation Deposit